 My name is Dez, I go by the artist name of Loveartpix.
 I am a family man born and raised in the city of Manchester.

 I use art as my own personal therapy and coping strategy daily.
-I believe that many other people with mental health illnesses and in general could also benefit from expressive art and I want to help promote this.
+I believe that many other people with mental health issues/autism and in general could also benefit from expressive art and I want to help promote this.

 I started using a free editing app on my phone one day when I was in a state of mania and found it helped me focus on one individual subject.
 This eventually became a pattern to which I turned to daily and I believe it helps me channel my thoughts into one subject and not go down a rabbit hole of negativity.